-Students will normally have completed an undergraduate degree in nutrition, dietetics, foods or related fields, e.g. health sciences, kinesiology, biology, biochemistry, health promotion/education, and nursing.
-Students will normally have achieved a minimum of a B average (GPA 3.0).
-Credit in the following undergraduate courses will normally be required: applied statistics; biochemistry; physiology; sociology, psychology or communications; and 3000 or 4000 level human nutrition.
-Where there are deficiencies, additional undergraduate coursework (achieving a minimum grade of B) may be necessary in advance of graduate study.
+Students applying to the Master of Applied Human Nutrition or the Master of Science Applied Human Nutrition will have completed an undergraduate degree in nutrition, dietetics, foods or related fields, e.g. health sciences, kinesiology, biology, biochemistry, health promotion/education, and nursing.
+Students applying to the Internship Education Program must have completed a PDEP accredited undergraduate program before a decision can be made on admission.
+Students will have achieved a minimum of a B average (GPA 3.0).
+Credit in the following undergraduate courses will be required: applied statistics; biochemistry; physiology; sociology, psychology or communications; and a 3000 or 4000 level human nutrition course.
+Where there are deficiencies, additional undergraduate coursework (achieving a minimum grade of B) will be necessary in advance of graduate study.